DiantArts/CodingStyle/README.md

 Methods should be ordered as follows: constructors, destructors, copy idiom, move idiom, assignement operators, then grouped by meaning.

 ### Rule of 0 and rule of 5
 Avoid specifying any of the special member functions.
 If 1 is specified, then specify them all.
+Destructor and move operators should be noexcept.

 ### Access specifier
 Access specifiers must be as indented like the class keyword and be declared as the following order: public then protected then private